 Thank you for donating to help further our mission.

 When you become a member, you join our mission to help the community in fun and healthy ways!
 You can decide on the depth of your involvement.
-Members can be a part of our four project committees (High Trails, In-Town Trails, Bike Recycling, and Walking School Bus), help with the data and communications, come to the monthly meetings or support by dues alone.
+Members can be a part of our project committees, help with the data and communications, come to the monthly meetings or support by dues alone.
 Any way you look at it, a membership is a benefit to our mission.
+You can choose to give one time or monthly.
+I like to think of it like an outdoor monthly gym membership!

 Your donations help make our projects possible.
 We are an official 501(c)3 non-profit organization; your donations are tax-deductible.
-Please click the link below to access our secure check out menu.
+Please choose a button below to join or donate!

 Available memberships / Donation: